-This Form 10-Q may also contain statistical data and drug information based on independent industry publications or other publicly available information.
-We have not independently verified the accuracy or completeness of the data contained in these publicly available sources of data and information.
-Accordingly, we make no representations as to the accuracy or completeness of such information.
-You are cautioned not to give undue weight to such data.
+This Form 10-Q may also contain statistical data and drug information received from our independent consultants or based on industry publications or other publicly available information.
+We have not independently verified the accuracy or completeness of the data contained in these sources of data and information.
+Accordingly, we make no representations as to the accuracy or completeness of such data and information.
+You are cautioned not to give undue weight to such data and information.